PmagPy/PmagPy-docs/_sources/README.md

 ## Building the Jupyter Book

-With Jupyter book installed, the Jupyter book in this repository can be made with this command:
+With Jupyter book installed, the Jupyter book in this repository can be made with this command.
+To run this command you need to be not in the directory itself, but in the directory that contains the folder:
 ```
 jupyter-book build PmagPy-docs
 ```